Compact Proofs of Model Performance via Mechanistic Interpretability: Comparison of proof strategies

 \FloatBarrier

-If we sample elements randomly, we get (sample size \ResampleEQKEErrNumSamples) that the maximum row-diff of the product of the matrices is approximately \ResampleEQKEErrPMStd[2] (sampling without replacement from the empirical distribution) or \ResampleNormalEQKEErrPMStd[2] (sampling from the normal distribution).
-So in fact our max row-diff is unusually high (by about $\num[round-mode=places,round-precision=0]{\fpeval{(\EQKEErrMaxRowDiffFloat - \ResampleEQKEErrMeanFloat) / \ResampleEQKEErrStdDevFloat}}\sigma$). \footnote{ This shows up in the bias towards having larger values (both positive and negative) in the lower-right corner of the plot, indicating that noise is larger for larger query and key values.
+If we replace the entries of \WEqqPerp, \WEkkPerp, \WQqPerp, and \WKkPerp{} with randomly sampled values, we get (sample size \ResampleEQKEErrNumSamples) that the maximum row-diff of the product of the matrices is approximately \ResampleEQKEErrPMStd[2] (sampling without replacement from the empirical distribution) or \ResampleNormalEQKEErrPMStd[2] (sampling from the normal distribution).
+So in fact our max row-diff is unusually high (by about $\num[round-mode=places,round-precision=0]{\fpeval{(\EQKEErrMaxRowDiffFloat - \ResampleEQKEErrMeanFloat) / \ResampleEQKEErrStdDevFloat}}\sigma$). \footnote{ This shows up in the bias towards having larger values (both positive and negative) in the lower-right corner of the plot, indicating that errors are larger for larger query and key values.
 We hypothesize that this is due to the distribution of data: larger values are more likely to have more space between the maximum and next-most-maximum token, so a bit of noise matters less for larger maxes than for smaller ones. }

 \FloatBarrier